docker-library/docs/azul-zulu/content.md

 The following package types are available:

 -	jdk (default)
 -	jdk-headless
 -	jre
 -	jre-headless

 ### Systems

-Images based on the following base systems are available :
+Images based on the following base systems are available:

 -	Debian (apt)

 ## Usage